CONDITIONS

 Types of malformations

-The malformations are divided into four categories:
+Vascular malformations are classified into four main categories:

 warning blue

-Diagnosis of malformations
+Diagnosis of Vascular Malformations

 Second Opinion